donutskip/donutskip_website2.0/index.md

 > What I do for a living: **Offensive Security, Ethical Hacking, Network Engineering, Automation**

-> What I do when I'm not working: **Triathlon 🏊🏽‍♂️🚴🏽🏃🏽, Boxing 🥊**
+> Outside of work I train 🏊🏽‍♂️🚴🏽🏃🏽🥊

-> Also: I'm a business man who does e-commerce 🛒🌐
+> And handle my business 🛒🌐

 > ✝️ **JESUS** _is my waymaker, miracle worker, promise keeper, light in the darkness - Isaiah 42:16_